Bombay, Baroda and Central India Railway: Construction and opening

-The first section of the railway was the Ankleshwar - Amroli line (in present day Gujarat).
+The first section of the railway was the Ankleshwar - Amroli line (in present-day Gujarat).
 The first train on this section ran on 10 February 1860.
 The line was extended to Bulsar by 1862 and to Grant Road by 1864.
-This was an important milestone as the BB&CI had now reached the port city of Bombay.
+This was an important milestone, as the BB&CI had now reached the port city of Bombay.

 The first train ran between Grant Road and Surat on 28 November 1864, and the Times of India gave a detailed report in the following day's issue.
-This inaugural train had thirty coaches, consisting of first, second, and third class accommodation.
-The last two classes were in much higher demand, and few passengers travelled First Class.
-The station at Grant Road was more lavish than the GIP Railway's Bori Bunder Terminus, and had a platform comparable in width to the latter station.
+This inaugural train had thirty coaches, consisting of first, second, and third-class accommodation.
+The last two classes were in much higher demand, and in few passengers travelled First Class.
+The station at Grant Road was more lavish than the GIP Railway's Bori Bunder Terminus and had a platform comparable in width to the latter station.
 Some of the Third Class coaches were double-deckers, which gave space for travellers to lie behind seated passengers, with some degree of comfort.
 These coaches were built at Amroli in about 1863.
-A 'sloping shade' blocked the heat of the sun, while still allowing ventilation.
+A 'sloping shade' blocked the heat of the sun while still allowing ventilation.

 The first suburban train service began on 1 November 1865, between Grant Road and Bassein Road (today's Vasai Road).
 Soon after, the platforms of stations between the two local termini were lengthened to 500 yards (about 450 m).
 The line was extended to Bombay Backbay Station in 1866.
 Three suburban services ran from the station.
 Ballast trains from Santacruz, carried earth for the reclamation scheme at Bombay Backbay which was filling in part of the Backbay, a large body of water at South Bombay's seafront.
 This plan was cut short after the liquidation of the Backbay Reclamation Company, following the end of the American Civil War.
 Just enough land had been reclaimed to lay tracks to Colaba, with running alongside.